anupgautam23/oms/README.md

 - **Database Security:** Each service has its own database with unique credentials
 - **Network Isolation:** Services communicate through a custom Docker network
 - **Environment Variables:** Sensitive data is stored in environment variables
+- **Updated Dependencies:** All dependencies are up-to-date with security patches

 ### Security Configuration